blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 ## Resolving requests

 The [Privacy Compiler](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) evaluates Privacy Request Demands and issues recommendations to the System.
 The Systems can then be configured to respond to Privacy Requests automatically, blindly following those recommendations (whenever possible), or to await human input just in case.
+Cf. [different automation scenarios](./scenarios.md#automation)

+Privacy Requests MAY need to be processed in the context of different [authentication scenarios](./scenarios.md#authentication) and different [response scenarios](./scenarios.md#response).

 Here is how the Privacy Request Response recommendations are calculated: